markz002/ece_590_final_project/readme.md

 Deploying this using airflow requires manually installing multiple packages, one can satisfy the environment by installing packages outlined in `requirements.txt` or running `pip install -r requirements.txt`

+The configuration files are mostly hard-coded in the code (not the best practice, but we did that for fast development).
+With the exception that the aws config are stored system wide, and cannot be distributed.
+One needs to run `aws configure` to set up the aws credentials.

 ## 3. Airflow Setup

 Follow any guidelines and install the airflow version 3.0.0 (or any other compatible version using the version 2 api).
 Also, follow official guidelines to setup your aws credentials (if needed) because they will be used by the airflow to access the s3 bucket.